 These days Koh Tao is well and truly on the Thailand backpacker circuit, so it should be!
 It was even rated the number 1 island in South East Asia and number 5 in the world by trip advisor.
 Although there are some fancy expensive resorts dotted around the island, it’s still much less developed than the neighbouring islands of Koh Samui (72km away) and Koh Phangan (47km away).
 It still has a bit of a local vibe about the place.

-Koh Tao has some of the best diving conditions in the world and more PADI open water qualifications granted here than any where else on the planet.
+Koh Tao not only boasts some of the most amazing diving in Thailand it has some of the best diving conditions in the world and there are more PADI open water qualifications granted here than any where else on the planet.

 When to go

 To an extent that depends what you’re looking for, heaving bars and wild parties or a more chilled out vibe and cheaper prices?

 One thing with Koh Tao, as well as the other islands is that there are two prices for a lot of things.
 One price for low season and an inflated one for high season.
 You’ll be looking at roughly a 25% price hike in the high-season, but the weather will be better.

 High season co-insides with the best weather and runs from December – March and July – August.